 Storyline – 7/10

-The story of Wolfenstein 3D centres around US Captain William Blazcowicz, who after having fought in World War II, sustains a head injury, which keeps him in a Polish care home for 14 years.
-Come 1960, having regained cognitive function, he escapes with his carer after the Nazis ravage the care home, to find out that the Germans have since won the war and the Nazi Party now govern the world; Blazcowicz, along with a secret resistance faction based in the heart of Berlin, resolves to overthrow the Nazis, and end their reign of tyranny and oppression.
+The story of Wolfenstein 3D centers around US Captain William Blazcowicz, who after having fought in World War II, sustains a head injury, which keeps him in a Polish care home for 14 years.
+Come 1960, having regained cognitive function, he escapes with his carer after the Nazis ravage the care home, to find out that the Germans have since won the war and the Nazi Party now govern the world; Blazcowicz, along with a secret resistance faction based in the heart of Berlin, resolves to overthrow the Nazis and end their reign of tyranny and oppression.
 For me, though I won’t give away anything else that happens in the game, there were moments in the story, which made it somewhat hard to follow at times.
-But having said that, the game does also include some very emotionally powerful and tense moments, and presents a small element of moral choice as well as the portrayal of the consequences of such.
+But having said that, the game does also includes some very emotionally powerful and tense moments and presents a small element of moral choice as well as the portrayal of the consequences of such.
 But I also think that the factor of fighting Nazis is an extremely satisfying story element in itself, as has been demonstrated by id Software many times before.

 Originality – 6/10

 As I alluded to in regards to the control scheme, The New Order doesn’t really revolutionize the genre in any specific way, it is unique in the respect of how closely Machine Games have stayed true to the source material of its classic Wolfenstein predecessors games in terms of gameplay.
 With re-vamps of old series’, that’s not an element normally found.
 For example, the latest Tomb Raider game has more or less completely reinvented the entire series.
-But with The New Order, it actually feels a lot like a classic Wolfenstein game, but with some modern first person shooting elements added to it at the same time, such as the weapon selection wheel for instance.
+But with The New Order, it actually feels a lot like a classic Wolfenstein game, but with some modern first-person shooting elements added to it at the same time, such as the weapon selection wheel for instance.